yoshid8s/ca-manager-extended-unofficial/docs/difference_from_original.md

 ### 4.10 Colibri / Swiper Support

 The CA Manager extension was initially implemented in a free WordPress theme, but<br/>
-To gauge the difficulty of implementing OP in paid themes,<br/>
+to evaluate the practical difficulty of OP implementation in commercial themes,<br/>
 CA Manager support was added to Colibri Builder.

 <br/>
 When I installed the implementation confirmed in the free theme to Colibri,<br/>
-there were no major obstacles,<br/>
+there were no major implementation obstacles,<br/>
 however, in blocks where images automatically slide, duplicate image CAs were issued,<br/>
 and CA verification failed in some cases.